UKCloud/documentation/articles/enablement/enbl-sco-bigcolo.md

 If, in the unlikely event of a power failure, you'd like your hardware restarted, you must provide **laminated** work instructions (totalling no more than a double-sided A4 page), which must be placed within your Big Cloud Enablement rack space.

+## Decommissioning

+If you wish to decommission your Big Cloud Enablement service you will need to provide a minimum of 30 days' notice and are responsible for the removal of your equipment.
+Visits to remove equipment are counted towards your allocation of maintenance access days and if you need additional days then these additional escorted visits will be charged as per the [SFIA rate card](http://www.ukcloud.com/sfia) (Level 4 - Enable).

 ## Feedback

 If you find a problem with this article, click **Improve this Doc** to make the change yourself or raise an [issue](https://github.com/UKCloud/documentation/issues) in GitHub.
 If you have an idea for how we could improve any of our services, send an email to <feedback@ukcloud.com>.